thedeeno/suitable/README.md

   - `REDDIT_KIT_USER`
   - `REDDIT_KIT_PASS`

-It will attempt to source variables defined in `.env`.
+It will attempt to source variables defined in a `.env` file if present.

 #### Commands